 JPMorgan Chase & Co.
-(JPM) Chief Executive Officer Jamie Dimon said bond markets would spurn U.S. debt if lawmakers fail to reach an agreement to address the nation’s deficit.
+(JPM:US) Chief Executive Officer Jamie Dimon said bond markets would spurn U.S. debt if lawmakers fail to reach an agreement to address the nation’s deficit.

 “It’s virtually assured” that markets would react that way, Dimon said today in Washington at an event held by the Council on Foreign Relations.
 “The question is when and how.”